 In 2011 the Coalition Government reformed the Parliamentary timetable, moving the Queen’s Speech and the beginning of the annual session to the spring.
 In turn provision was made to allow for the Finance Bill to be carried over from one session to the next to ensure that this reform did not substantially reduce the amount of time available for the Bill’s scrutiny.

 It has been the practice in recent years for Chancellors to make tax announcements twice a year, using the Pre-Budget Report or Autumn Statement as a second fiscal event.
 In his Autumn Statement on 23 November 2016 the Chancellor Philip Hammond announced that from autumn 2017 the Government would present a single autumn Budget, to allow for greater Parliamentary scrutiny of Budget measures ahead of their implementation.
-Mr Hammond presented the last Spring Budget on 8 March 2017.
+Mr Hammond presented the last Spring Budget on 8 March 2017, and has announced that the first Autumn Budget will be delivered on 22 November.

 Although the Chancellor may often mention public spending in his Budget speech, the procedure by which Parliament scrutinises and approves of government expenditure is quite separate, and is not discussed in this note.
 A checklist of Budgets since 2010, with a list of recommended reading on tax policy, is provided in a second short Library paper.

-For more details see, HM Treasury, Main Supply Estimates 2016/17, May 2016 – see in particular, Section 3: Parliamentary procedure, and, Scrutiny Unit, Financial scrutiny uncovered, 2nd ed September 2012.
+For more details see, HM Treasury, Main Supply Estimates 2017/18, April 2017 – in particular, Section 3: Parliamentary procedure, and, Scrutiny Unit, Financial scrutiny uncovered, 3rd ed.
+July 2017.